varunkumar98/DataVizToolkit/README.md

 # DataVizToolkit
-This is an innovative python package designed to revolutionalize the landscape of data visualization within the data science domain.
 In the package, there are 3 modules.
 They are Chart Builder, Interactive Map, and Custom Themes.
 I have created a main directory - dataviztoolkit.
 Then, in the subdirectory, I added Project code directory to include the main files for visualizations.